NervAILabs/nervai-docs/contributing/architecture/index.rst

 Understanding the System Architecture
 ======================================

-The VisualML project is designed to be a modular and extensible framework for creating visual deep learning pipelines.
-In this section, we provide an overview of the system architecture and the main components of the VisualML project.
+The NervAI Engine project is designed to be a modular and extensible framework for creating visual deep learning pipelines.
+In this section, we provide an overview of the system architecture and the main components of the NervAI Engine project.
 This information will help you understand how the different components of the project interact with each other and how you can contribute to the project.

-When you clone the VisualML project repository, you will find several subfolders that contain the different components of the project.
+When you clone the NervAI Engine project repository, you will find several subfolders that contain the different components of the project.

 .. code-block:: bash

     .
     |── docs: Contains the documentation for the project.
     ├── metinor: Contains the Metinor library.
-    ├── vml-sdk: Contains the SDK for the VisualML framework.
+    ├── vml-sdk: Contains the SDK for the NervAI Engine framework.
     └── vml-server: Contains the Flask web server.
         ├── routes
         │   └── apis: Contains the REST API endpoints.